christos-tsotskas/superMarketExample/README.md

     - recommend new offers for the super market, based on stock size
     - recommend similar products
 - check availability of products in the stock
-- deploy as a services on the cloud
 - add statistics/preferences
 - link to a web-based environment with user/accounts, so as to monitor and extract preferences
+- link to a database for better persistence
+- support backwards compatibility with other systems in the family
+- predict demand based on historical records

+## Technology Improvement

+- Software Development Life Cycle
+    - Requirements
+        - More detailed requirements, according to IEEE ISO for Software/Systems Engineering
+    - Design
+        - Auto-generated architecture
+        - call-graphs
+    - Implementation
+        - support other forms of input (e.g., JSON files)
         - implement a REST API
-- link to a database for better persistence
         - implement as multi-threading
+    - Testing
+        - link to automated test server
+        - set up automated DevOps environment (with Auto-QA, QA, Staging, Production)
+        - after successful testing, deploy jar on an artifact server
+    - Deployment
+        - notification of new services to subscribed users
+        - hash, for versioning
+        - deploy as a services on the cloud
+        - add automated discovery of new settings during deployment
+        - deploy under a licensing scheme to monitor usage
+    - Maintenance
         - support other operating systems (e.g., Linux)
-- support backwards compatibility with other systems in the family
-- support other forms of input (e.g., JSON files)
+        - optimise memory usage